 Sorry, there are no matching results

-A step-by-step guide for contractors in the UK
+A step-by-step guide for contractors and entrepreneurs in the UK

 No. There is no legal requirement for an accountant to be appointed.
 However, given the red tape involved in filing company returns, preparing accounts and dealing with HMRC, even small companies find an accountant by their side to be invaluable.